sweetcode-com/frank/README.md

 3. `npm i`
 4. Create a .env file (copy the .env.example file) and fill in all settings

+5. If the repo was updated after your first install use `git pull` to get the current version.

 ## How to use

 `node frank.js`